 The pectoralis major receives dual motor innervation by the medial pectoral nerve and the lateral pectoral nerve, also known as the lateral anterior thoracic nerve.
 One route of innervation of the pectoralis major originates in the C7, C8 and T1 nerve roots which merge out to form the lower trunk of the brachial plexus.
 The second source of innervation of the pectoralis major originates from the C5 and C6 nerve roots which merge to form the upper trunk, splits off into the anterior division of the upper trunk which joins with the middle trunk to form the lateral cord.

 The pectoralis major has four functions in which it contributes to the movement of the shoulder joint.
 The first action is flexion of the humerus as used in lifting a child for example.
 Secondly it adducts the arm as in a flapping motion.
 Thirdly it rotates the shoulder medially as in an arm-wrestling match.
 Last but not least the pec muscle is also responsible for holding the arm attached to your body while holding a beer stein out in front of you.

-If you have back pain related to poor posture and it is not getting better, you need to give us a call at Thorncliffe (403.275.7728), and book a massage with Carmen.
+If you have back pain related to poor posture and it is not getting better, you need to give us a call and book a massage.

 - Massage for Temporomandibular Joint Issues: Alleviate Jaw Discomfort and Loosen Your Upper Back - December 20, 2022

 - Freedom From Back Pain: How Massage Works To Relieve Pain - December 4, 2022